freenas/freenas-docs/userguide/system.rst

   language, and the timezone

 * :ref:`Boot` creates, renames, and deletes boot environments.
-It also shows the condition of the Boot Volume.
+It also shows the condition of the Boot Volume

 * :ref:`Advanced` configures advanced settings such as the serial console, swap space, and console messages